yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/CPSWng_virt_mac.rst

 The Linux TI remoteproc core ensures proper R5F core initialization, loads and starts the EthSwitch firmware, and creates the default virtio devices for interacting with this firmware.
-The virtio_rpmsg_bus driver performs discovery of the RPMSG devices and creates an rpmsg-kdrv device, which, in turn, will trigger the rpmsg-kdrv core to discover "mpu_1_0_ethswitch-device-0" and probe the rpmsg_kdrv_switch driver
+The virtio_rpmsg_bus driver performs discovery of the RPMSG devices and creates an rpmsg-kdrv device, which, in turn, will trigger the rpmsg-kdrv core to discover "mpu_1_0_ethswitch-device-0" or "mpu_1_0_ethmac-device-1" and probe the rpmsg_kdrv_switch driver

 The j721e-cpsw-virt-mac driver is started separately by the Linux core once the corresponding main_r5fss_cpswng_virt_macX device has been created by the Linux DT parsing code.
 Once started, the j721e-cpsw-virt-mac driver will wait for rpmsg_kdrv_switch driver to be probed.